 Abbreviate the state as Wash.
 Never abbreviate when referring to the U.S. capital.
 Use state of Washington or Washington state and Washington, D.C., or District of Columbia when the context requires distinction between the state and the federal district.
 Also, see Capitalization, state and state names.

 One word, lowercase w.
 A website is a location on the World Wide Web that maintains one or more pages at a specific address.
-Also webcam, webcast, and webmaster, but for terms with separate words, Web is uppercase: Web page and Web feed. (updated July 2010) Also, see Computer terminology.
+Also webcam, webcast, webmaster, webpage, and webfeed, but web address and web browser. (updated July 2016) Also, see Computer terminology.

 One word as an adjective.